AlecBenzer/alecbenzer.github.com/_posts/2014-09-23-how-rsa-works.md

 Which is exactly what we need.

 Note that by using Euler's theorem we proved that $M^{ed} \equiv M \bmod{n}$ directly, as opposed to first proving that $M^{ed} \equiv M$ mod both $p$ and $q$, and arguing that this meant they were equivalent mod $pq = n$.

+There's a caveat here that Euler's theorem only applies if $M$ is co-prime to $n$. $n$ is the product of two primes, so most $M$ will be co-prime to it, but in the case that it isn't, we can still rely on the argument we used in the first proof to conclude that RSA will work.

 [modular exponentiation]: http://en.wikipedia.org/wiki/Modular_exponentiation
 [prime factorization]: http://en.wikipedia.org/wiki/Prime_factor